 Baby Won’t Take a Bottle?
 Try This Simple Step-by-Step Approach

-If your baby is refusing the bottle, it can feel overwhelming—but the good news is that with patience and a structured approach, most babies eventually accept it.
-Think of this as a gentle training process, not a battle.
-Here’s a step-by-step guide to help your baby (and you) through the transition.
+If your baby won't take the bottle, it can feel overwhelming.
+With patience and a gentle, structured approach, you can help make feeding feel more familiar and comforting.
+Think of this as a supportive routine, not a battle.
+Here’s a step-by-step guide to help your baby—and you—through the transition:

 Step 1: Choose the Right Bottle and Nipple

-• Look for nipples that mimic the shape and flow of breastfeeding.
+- Look for nipples that mimic the flow of breastfeeding.

 Step 2: Pick the Right Time